The Most Popular Spices in the World

 How Popular Is It?

 Coriander seed production reaches about 1.4 million tons globally each year, with India again as the largest producer.
-India alone is projected to produce nearly 882,000 tons in 2025–26, reflecting surging demand.
+India alone is projected to produce nearly 882,000 tons in 2025–26, a sign of the spice's surging demand.
 Other big contributors include Mexico, Morocco, Russia, Canada, and Ukraine.
 In trade, India exports over 45,000 tons annually, largely to Asia and the Middle East.
-While coriander is less pricey than luxury spices, its bulk volume makes it an economic powerhouse in the spice world, valued at $1.1 billion.
+While coriander is less pricey than luxury spices, its bulk volume makes it an economic powerhouse, valued at $1.1 billion.

 Why Is It So Popular?

-Coriander seeds bring a citrusy, slightly sweet flavor that makes them indispensable in spice blends like garam masala, curry powders, and pickling spices.
-They’re also crucial in European sausages, Middle Eastern stews, Mexican salsas, and even brewing (Belgian witbier, anyone?).
+Coriander brings a bright, lightly sweet citrusy flavor that makes it indispensable in spice blends like garam masala, curry powders, and pickling spices.
+It's also crucial in European sausages, Middle Eastern stews, Mexican salsas, and even brewing (Belgian witbier, anyone?).
 Unlike more niche spices, coriander works both in savory and sweet profiles, which makes it universally adaptable.
-This versatility, combined with huge agricultural output, cements coriander’s global popularity.
+This versatility, combined with its huge agricultural output, cements coriander’s global popularity.

 Learn more about coriander.